Yoraiz0r/AudioMog/README.md

 AudioMog holds several settings under `TerminalSettings.json`, that you must adjust for specific games to work.
 * **Parser**
   * `OverrideUAssetFileSizeOffsetFromEndOfFile`: (optional) Offset in UAsset to replace "expected uexp file size" bytes. (auto when `null`)
-  * `MusicFileVersion`: When reading music audio binary files, you can only read files of a matching version to this.
+  * `MusicFileVersion`: When reading music audio binary files, you should only read files of a matching version to this.
+This serves to warn you if you try to rebuild files of unexpected versions.
-  * `SoundFileVersion`: When reading sound audio binary files, you can only read files of a matching version to this.
+  * `SoundFileVersion`: When reading sound audio binary files, you should only read files of a matching version to this.
+This serves to warn you if you try to rebuild files of unexpected versions.
 * **Audio Extractor**
-  * `ExtractAsHca`: Internally, all supported games use `.hca` files, set this to `true` to extract these files as they are.
+  * `ExtractAsRaw`: Internally, all supported games use `.hca` or `.ogg` files, set this to `true` to extract these files as they are.
   * `ExtractAsWav`: Should audio files be converted to `.wav` upon extraction?
-  * You can set both `ExtractAsHca` and `ExtractAsWav` to `true`, which will give you the file in both formats.
+  * You can set both `ExtractAsRaw` and `ExtractAsWav` to `true`, which will give you the file in both formats.
 * **Terminal Settings**
   * `ImmediatelyQuitOnceAllTasksAreDone` set this to true to automatically close the AudioMog terminal once tasks are finished.
   * `LogLevel` Which messages should AudioMog's terminal show?
 (0: Nothing, 1: Errors only, 2: Errors & Warnings, 3: Everything)